 What can I say, this one is a challenge, like Jenn.
 Should I try to recreate any one of the amazing cocktails we have shared in swanky speakeasies and grubby dive bars all across the country?
 If I go that route, how would I even choose?
 The Campfire from William & Graham in Denver?
 Red Door Atlanta’s Paloma?
 Lolita’s amazing Spicy Cucumber Margarita?
 The Copper Grouse from our beloved Taconic?
 King Solomon’s Tea from Carrie Nation?
 The Blue Moon of Kentucky from Portland’s 555?
 That crazy peach old-fashioned from Cincinnati or the weird rum coffee from Atlantic City?
 Some Azorean Angelica street hooch and Chestnuts?
 A Saturn from Dallas’ Four Kahunas?
 And those are just things right off the top of my head, not even trying.
 We drink together, a lot.
 I would totally make a Bananakin Skywalker, if I could find the recipe.
 I know I cannot do Caffe en Flambé, because that is not even a thing for us, no matter how hard we try.
 It’s complicated, see?

 I thought to myself, what would encapsulate my friendship with this little sister I never asked for or wanted.
 The one who probably thinks she’s the big sister just because she is sooo much older than I am.
 Cause, let’s face it, we are complicated.
 We have laughed and cried together across most of the states and a couple of continents.
-We forgive true trespasses and fight over nothings.
+We forgive true trespasses easily and fight too hard over nothings.
 We try to keep about a thousand miles between each other on most days but meet a few times a year wherever the flights are cheap for good hearted shenanigans.
-We have spent Thanksgiving weekend together for the last several years, terrorizing the good people of the northeast corridor, being generally snarky, judging tour guides and docents, exploring hidden gems and making new friends whenever we go, while carefully avoiding the shore, which is closed for the season.
+We have spent Thanksgiving weekend together for the last several years, terrorizing the good people of the northeast corridor, being generally snarky, judging tour guides and docents, exploring hidden gems and making new friends wherever we go, while carefully avoiding the shore, which is closed for the season.
 I love her and she tolerates me, unless it is one of those trips where it is the other way around, we never know which of us is going to show up.
 No matter who we are and where we meet, we are good for about 3-4 days, maximum.
 After that our awesomeness quotient gets into the red and we have to have a break.
 We have found that by adding more people to the mix we can extend our shelf life, but it can be hard on the other folks.
 Laura, Jenn and I had a great week in the Azores, but we had tons of space in our togetherness.
 We can usually do a week or so at GeoWoodstock, but we have literally thousands of people to share the burden, so it works out.
 It has been a strange year and instead of texting everyday making plans for dinner and drinks in British Columbia next week and then jetting off to meet Laura and I in Hawaii the following week, she’s hiking in New England and we are stuck in our kitchen, with no plans on the horizon and the sneaking suspicion that 2020 may be the year without a Jennsgiving.
 If that doesn’t make you want to drink I don’t know what will.
 Anyway, I ran through lots of options before settling on this one and I have my reasons, which I will reveal after the break and a message from our sponsors.

 This drink comes to us courtesy of The Dead Rabbit Grocery and Grog in beautiful New York City.
 The last time Jenn and I got together was last Thanksgiving.
 That wasn’t the last time we planned to get together, but they have this pandemic on, so we have had to adapt.
 Anyway, I stopped in the Dead Rabbit on my way to meet up with her in Connecticut and had an Irish Coffee and one of these, so there is a connection there.
 Grab your mixing pitcher and pop in 2 ounces of Redbreast 12 Year Old Irish Whiskey, which I happened to have and I totally did not get from the Boy Scouts of America; 3/4 of an ounce of cacao nib infused Campari, 1/2 an ounce of Creme de Cacao, a bar spoon of vanilla syrup, 1/2 an ounce of banana liqueur, I went with Lucky Lady Laura’s and 2 dashes of absinthe, I opted for Corsair.
 Add a couple of big ice cubes and stir languidly, always keeping the back of your bar spoon to the side of the pitcher, as one does.
 Stir to the gentle sounds of “Psycho Killer” because you keep forgetting how much you miss the Talking Heads anyway, so many words… Some of them in French.
 Qu’est-ce que c’est?
 When you feel this is well and truly chilled, as cold as a snowy night in Maine with free bluegrass, grab that julep strainer and use it to to keep all the ice out of your chilled coupe.
 Garnish with not a fucking thing and serve on a donut I.O.U. with some cacao nibs.